Homemade Sourdough Bread, Step by Step

 What is a Sourdough Starter?

-You absolutely can build a sourdough starter from scratch, but I am a huge proponent of purchasing one for a few reasons, namely: when you purchase a starter, you are guaranteed to have a strong, vigorous starter from the start.
+You can make a sourdough starter from scratch in just about a week.
+I only recommend doing so if it currently is summer (or a very warm fall) where you are.
+While it is immensely satisfying to build a starter from scratch and subsequently use it to make a beautiful loaf of bread, I am a huge proponent of purchasing one for a few reasons, namely: when you purchase a starter, you are guaranteed to have a strong, vigorous starter from the start.
 In other words, you can start baking with confidence right away.

 Here are three online sources for reasonably priced sourdough starters: